FreshSupaSulley/Oversaid/README.md

-# Taboo Trickler
+# Oversaid
-Plugin for CensorCraft that releases taboos as the game progresses.
+Plugin for CensorCraft that bans the most commonly said words with some unique punishments.

+## How it works

+The most said words are banned.

+# Todo
+Stress test a fully separated client / server environment